ifilot/bramble/paper/paper.md

 tool is bundled alongside a pattern library allowing for the association of convenient and clear labels to the CNA fingerprints.
 When a given fingerprint is not recognized by the program, a similarity analysis can be performed.
 In this similarity analysis, the environment of every atom is compared to all the others.
-To qualitatively describe the similarity, a minimized Hilbert-Schmidt norm of the difference matrix between the distance matrices of two different atoms is used as the metric.  `Bramble` has already been used in a number of scientific publications[@vanetten:2021; @sterk:2022]. `Bramble` uses a minimal set of dependencies, i.e. Boost[@BoostLibrary], `TCLAP`[@TclapLibrary], and Eigen3[@eigenweb], which are all readily available on modern Linux based operating systems.
+To qualitatively describe the similarity, a minimized Hilbert-Schmidt norm of the difference matrix between the distance matrices of the nearest neighbors of the two atoms under consideration is used as the metric (*vide infra*). `Bramble` has already been used in a number of scientific publications[@vanetten:2021; @sterk:2022]. `Bramble` uses a minimal set of dependencies, i.e. Boost[@BoostLibrary], `TCLAP`[@TclapLibrary], and Eigen3 [@eigenweb], which are all readily available on modern Linux based operating systems.
 Optionally, `Bramble` can make use of GPU acceleration via a CUDA-based[@cuda] acceleration module.

 Internally, `Bramble` uses an adaptive CNA flavor largely based on the work of Reinhart and coworkers.[@reinhart:2017] The nearest neighbors used for